MiguelCastillo/bit-loader-cache/README.md

 ```

 ## connector
-The cache plugin has the concept of connectors, which is basically a small interface you can implement to write custom data sources.
-A sample connector is an `elasticsearch` connector.
+The cache plugin has the concept of connectors, which is basically a small interface you can implement for writing custom data sources.
+The cache plugin implements one to provide the default caching behavior of writing to local disk.

-The interface for the connection trivial.
-A `set`, which takes in an id and a payload to store.
-A `get`, which takes the id used in the `set`.
-And a `save` which is called whenever changes can be flushed.
+The interface for a connector is relatively trivial.
+They are all `Promise` compatible.

+- `set`, which takes in an id and a payload to store.
+- `get`, which takes the id from a `set` operation.
+- `save` which is called whenever changes should be flushed.

-You can take a look at the [default connector](https://github.com/MiguelCastillo/bit-loader-cache/blob/master/connectors/smallDB.js), which basically just writes the cache to the local disk.
-You can also take a look at the [elasticsearch connection](https://github.com/MiguelCastillo/bit-loader-cache/blob/master/connectors/elasticsearch.js) for a more interesting implementation.
+You can take a look at the [default connector](https://github.com/MiguelCastillo/bit-loader-cache/blob/master/connectors/smallDB.js), which basically just writes to the local disk.
+You can also take a look at the [elasticsearch connector](https://github.com/MiguelCastillo/bit-loader-cache/blob/master/connectors/elasticsearch.js) for a more interesting implementation.

 When caching to elasticsearch you can allow other folks to connect to it which seems like a fun experiment for distributed caching.